Effective decision making for boards of directors: Three easy steps

 Technology always makes decision-making easier

-If your board is using BoardSpace – board management software – you have automated help with organizing agendas, minutes, documents and scheduling; features that make the three-step decision-making process so much more manageable.
+If your board is using BoardSpace, board management software, you have automated help with organizing agendas, minutes, documents, and scheduling, features that make the three-step decision-making process much more manageable.